xiaoyexu/XYBase/README.md

     }];
 }
 ```

 The block returns a XYProcessResult for view controller to handle.
 In the same class overwrite below method to do anything afterwards on main thread.

 ```
 -(void)handleCorrectResponse:(XYProcessResult *)result{

 }
 ```
 And

 ```
 -(void)handleErrorResponse:(XYProcessResult *)result{

 }
 ```
-What and how activity indicator is displayed controlled by method below
+What and how activity indicator is displayed controlled by method below:

 ```
 -(void)turnOnBusyFlag;
 ```